 If you decide to change your fingerprint or add new ones after enabling the feature in Dashlane, it will cause the Touch ID feature to be disabled in Dashlane.
 The next time you log in to your Dashlane app, a pop-up message will appear and prompt you to re-enable the Touch ID feature.

 Does Touch ID replace my Master Password completely?

 Touch ID is an efficient and secure way to lock and unlock your device.
 Instead of entering your Master Password, Touch ID can read your fingerprint and unlock the app.

-However, your account data remains encrypted with your Master Password in Dashlane, and so your Master Password will still be required to enable/disable certain advanced settings, to autofill sensitive information on the Web, or as you sign in to your account on other devices.
+However, your account data remains encrypted with your Master Password in Dashlane, so your Master Password will still be required to enable/disable certain advanced settings, such as autofilling sensitive information on the web or as you sign in to your account on other devices.